 Although it isn’t a major feature of the lab’s research now, I would also like to signal a commitment to heritage language retention research (e.g., for immigrants or Indigenous Australians).

-If you are still interested, I would ask you to send in a copy of your academic transcript, your updated CV, as well as any English-language publications that you might have written, a proposal for your research, and ideally 1 or 2 reference letters to support your application, three months before the application due date.
+In your email, I would ask you to send in a copy of your academic transcript, your updated CV, as well as any English-language publications that you might have written, a proposal for your research, and ideally 1 or 2 reference letters to support your application.

 For potential honours students, my supervision style is to provide plenty of structure, early deadlines, and clear guidance so that motivated students can put themselves in a position to achieve excellent results.

-I prefer to work with students who work hard, and I welcome curiousity-driven, research-oriented or social-justice-oriented students most.
+I prefer to work with students who work hard, and I welcome curiosity-driven, research-oriented or social-justice-oriented students most.
 At this point in my career, I am seeking honours students to work with me on projects in political and environmental decision-making primarily.
-Students interested in working with me in 2021 should email me, on w.louis@psy.uq.edu.au .
+Honours students interested in working with me in 2023 should know that I will be leading a group thesis project in the work placements stream next year.
+I am still learning what that entails.

 In particular, I value two kinds of candidates: